samuel-bradley/voting-system/README.md

 4. Install dependencies with `npm install` and wait for it to complete

+5. Create a `.env` file in the project root and insert `DATABASE_URL=postgres://postgres:postgres@db:5432/voting_system`

-5. Build and start the containers with `docker compose up --build` and wait for the database container to finish starting - there should be a log message like "server started"
+6. Build and start the containers with `docker compose up --build` and wait for the database container to finish starting - there should be a log message like "server started"

-6. Run the migrations with `npx node-pg-migrate --config-file pg-migrate-config.json up` - this should yield log output terminating in
+7. Run the migrations with `npx node-pg-migrate --config-file pg-migrate-config.json up` - this should yield log output terminating in

     > Migrations complete!